<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 Software companies prefer the subscription-based business model as it comes with a recurring revenue stream.
 A subscription management tool helps support growth for B2B SaaS businesses.

 The popularity of this model among SaaS businesses is on the rise.
-In fact, according to recent statistics, the subscription billing management market is set to grow to 7.8 billion by 2025 at a compound annual growth rate of 14%.
+In fact, according to recent statistics, the subscription billing management market is set to grow to $47.7 billion by 2032 at a compound annual growth rate of 21.7% from 2023 to 2032.

 The world is slowly becoming customer-centric, and this has contributed to this popularity.